Skip to content

 SELECT COUNT(*) FROM Employees;

-📖 Simple row count.
+📖 Simple total row count.

 SELECT AVG(salary) FROM Employees;